Specialist in Cancer, Incontinence & Robotic Surgery

 2017: Assisted in his 1st robotic liver surgery at MNH

 Dr Chin’s expertise in robotic surgery is featured in the media, from newspapers to magazines and television, both local and foreign.
-On 6 April 2011, Channel News Asia featured him as one of ‘The Specialist’ in robotic surgery.
-He has even developed his own techniques in robotic prostatectomy and in February 2012, presented two videos of his original techniques at the prestigious 27th European Association of Urology (EAU) Congress in Paris.
+On 6 April 2011, Channel News Asia featured him as one of the pioneer robotic surgeons in Singapore on the TV program, ‘The Specialist’.
+He has even developed his own technique and in February 2012, presented two videos of his own original technique in robotic prostatectomy at the prestigious 27th European Association of Urology (EAU) Congress in Paris.

 b) Bladder Dysfunction & Incontinence

 His other area of expertise is in bladder disorders, i.e. bladder dysfunction, urinary incontinence.
 He has collaborated in many research projects on bladder dysfunction, ranging from clinical to pharmacological trials, epidemiological surveys and animal experimentation.
 He is author of the 2nd edition of Clinical Handbook on Management of Incontinence (2001) and chairman of the committee which drafted the Clinical Practice Guidelines on ‘Management of Urinary Incontinence’ (2008).
-In the field of female urology, he is amongst the first urologist to perform Sling surgery (both TVT and TVT-O), a minimally-invasive procedure to correct stress incontinence in women.
-He has done more than 100 TVT surgeries since 1999, and is a designated preceptor for sling surgery.
+In the field of female urology, he is one of the first urologist to perform Tension-free Vaginal Tape (TVT) surgery, a minimally-invasive procedure to correct stress incontinence in women.
+He has done more than 100 TVT and TVT-O cases since 1999, and is a designated preceptor for sling surgery.

 c) Endourology & Stones

 In the endoscopic management of urinary stones, he is experienced in percutaneous nephrolithotripsy (PCNL) and laser endoscopy.
-In 2001, he presented a video of his original technique of stone lasering within the stone basket at the 19th World Congress of Endourology in Bangkok.
+In 2001, he presented his video of an original technique of ureteroscopic stone laser within a wire basket at the 19th World Congress of Endourology in Bangkok.

 Dr Chin’s publications include 23 peer-reviewed papers, 5 book chapters, and a book on Urinary Incontinence.
 He has presented his research and clinical work at various international congresses and lectured in many countries, including Malaysia, Indonesia, Thailand, China, Hong Kong, Vietnam, Cambodia, Philippines, Sri Lanka, Bangladesh and Russia.
 He is also a reviewer for the medical journal, Annals, Academy of Medicine, Singapore and examiner for the Urology Residency Annual Assessment.